 No Matter Your Restaurant’s Hours of Operation, You Can Fill Shifts With Qwick

 Your restaurant’s hours of operation can make or break your ability to turn a profit.
 But there’s another factor that can play a critical role in your success: Your ability to operate with a complete staff for every single shift you’re open.

-In these trying times, that’s no easy feat.
+In today’s landscape, that’s no easy feat.
 But many restaurant owners like yourself are finding a solution in Qwick.
-Qwick is an on-demand staffing platform that connects restaurants with local hospitality Professionals who are looking for food and beverage shifts.
+Qwick is a professional platform for the hospitality industry that specializes in matching businesses in need of staff with experienced hospitality freelancers.

 You post your shifts, and—like magic—servers, bartenders, cooks, and other qualified individuals start claiming them.
 It all happens through an easy-to-use app designed to accommodate all types of hiring needs.
 So, what are you waiting for?
 Go ahead and post a shift and see what happens.
 We think you’ll like it!